scheme-requests-for-implementation/srfi-192/srfi-181-192/README.md

-Implementers need to be aware that `peek-char` / `peek-u8` requires buffering in the custom port, so the port-position (where the next read or write operation on the port occurs) and what `get-position` callback returns (where the next `read!` callback reads from, or next `write!` callback writes to) may differ.
+Implementers need to be aware that `peek-char` / `peek-u8` requires buffering in the custom port, so the port-position (where the next read or write operation on the port occurs) and what the `get-position` callback returns (where the next `read!` callback reads from, or the next `write!` callback writes to) may differ.
 The test code includes testing such subtleties.

-The reference implementation adopts peek opertaions by (1) calling `get-position` callback to remember the current underlying position, (2) calling `read!` callback to fetch the data and buffer it, then (3) returning the fetched data.
+The reference implementation adopts peek operations by (1) calling the `get-position` callback to remember the current underlying position, (2) calling the `read!` callback to fetch the data and buffer it, then (3) returning the fetched data.
 When `port-position` is called then, it returns the cached position, instead of delegating it to `get-position` callback.